Set up integrity monitoring

 How to enable Integrity Monitoring

 You can enable Integrity Monitoring in policies or at the computer level.
 To do so, you will need to:

-This is a typical procedure for enabling Integrity Monitoring:
+Following is a typical procedure for enabling Integrity Monitoring:

 You can enable Integrity Monitoring in the settings for a computer or in policies.
 To do this, open the Policy or Computer editor and go to Integrity Monitoring > General.
 Set the Configuration to "On" or "Inherited (On)" and then click Save.